codefellows/seattle-code-301n27/class-01/README.md

 ## Notes

 - What is ES6?
+  - newest version of JavaScript with added cool new features!
+  - classes are new!
+  - arrow functions too!
 - What is a class?
+  - a way to make objects, kinda like constrtuctor functions
+  - OOP = Object Oriented Programming
 - What is a method?
+  - a function attached to an object
 - What is the difference between an arrow function and a function declaration?
+  - arrow functions are a more concise way of writing function declarations and come with a few restrictions.
 - What is React?
 - What are components?
 - What are React class components made from?